Left-Right Relative Entropy

 and quantum fidelity becomes

-We explicitly evaluate the left-right relative entropy (LRRE) corresponding to the Cardy states for the Ising model, the tricritical Ising model, and the $\widehat{su}(2)_{\tilde{k}}$ WZW model.
+We explicitly evaluate the left-right relative entropy (LRRE) corresponding to the Cardy states for the Ising model, the tricritical Ising model, and the $\widehat{su}(2)_{k}$ WZW model.
 It is important to note that relative entropy is zero if and only if the two states are identical.

 In the aforementioned models, the relative entropy between the left/right reduced density matrices of certain boundary states is zero, even though these global states are orthogonal.
 From operational perspective, a chiral observer cannot distinguish boundary conditions that are related by center symmetry.
 This leads us to define the entanglement sector consisting of those boundary states with zero left/right relative entropy.
 We then identify the relative entanglement sectors for these models.
 Our findings suggest that the relative entanglement sector is intricately connected to the symmetry of the boundary states.

 The paper is organized as follows.
 In Section \ref{sec:Left-Right} we present a detailed derivation of the left-right relative entropy (LREE), the sandwiched left-right R\'enyi relative entropies, and the left-right fidelity (LRF).
 We obtain universal formulas for the LREE and LRF for Ishibashi and Cardy states.
 In Section \ref{sec:Example}, we apply our formalism to the Ising model, the tricritical Ising model, and the $\widehat{su}(2)_k$ WZW model.
 We conclude with a discussion of implications and future directions in Section \ref{sec:Discu}.
 Additional details concerning the positivity of the LREE are provided in Appendix \ref{App:Positivity}, while its operational interpretation and remarks on the vanishing of the LRRE are given in Appendix \ref{App:Orthogonality}.